-When the COVID-19 pandemic began, life as we knew it came to an abrupt halt.
+When the COVID-19 pandemic began in 2020, life as we knew it came to an abrupt halt.
 That included routine healthcare visits, as many providers postponed appointments and cancer screening tests that were deemed “non-essential.”

 In the United States alone, an estimated 22 million cancer screening tests were disrupted by COVID-19 from April to June 2020.
 As a result, about 80,000 patients could be at risk for delayed or missed diagnoses.

-This week, we’re going to talk about number two- the second leading cause of cancer death, that is.
-Colorectal cancer is highly preventable through early detection, yet many people remain unaware of their options for screening.
-Screening is especially important for preventing colorectal cancer because the disease usually does not have noticeable symptoms until it is advanced. (more…)
+Colorectal cancer is the second leading cause of cancer death in the United States.
+However, it is highly preventable through early detection, yet many people remain unaware of their screening options.
+That’s the main message of Colorectal Cancer Awareness Month, which is celebrated each March.
+Screening is especially important for preventing colorectal cancer because the disease does not usually have noticeable symptoms until it is advanced.

 It’s not news that tobacco is bad news.
 And yet, it still represents a significant health risk for people around the world. (more…)